 Science Learning Targets:

-We will begin our unit on plant responses.
+We will continue our unit on plant structures and functions.

 roots: part of the plant that soaks up the nutrients and water from the soil, holds the plant in the ground

 stem: part of the plant that brings the water and nutrients to the rest of the plant, holds the plant up

 leaves: part of the plant that makes the food

 photosynthesis: the process which a plant makes its own food

 seeds: the part of the plant that is responsible for reproduction of the plant

 Math Learning Targets:

 Students will be able to find the product of three factors, use the associative property, and write and solve expressions using the four operations.